-With the sun shining brightly (for most of us), sunscreen lotion is being pulled out of the cupboard to do its duty.
-Preventing sunburns is important for a variety of reasons, the top reason being that sunburns can make us more likely to get skin cancer.
-I can attest to the damaging effects of sunburns; I had one very terrible sunburn during high school that left its mark on my body with certain patches of irregular, bumpy skin where the sunburn was worst.
+The sun is shining brightly now for most of us, and the sunscreen is being pulled out of the cupboard.
+Preventing sunburns is important for a variety of reasons, the top one being that sunburns can make us more likely to get skin cancer.
+I can attest to the damaging effects of sunburns; I had one very terrible sunburn during high school that left its mark on my body with patches of irregular, bumpy skin where the sunburn was the worst.

-The bottom line: We don’t want to get sunburns.
+The bottom line: You don’t want to get a sunburn.

-But do sunscreen lotions really prevent us from getting skin cancer, and are they all that great for us to use on a regular basis?
+But do sunscreens really prevent us from getting skin cancer, and are they healthy to use on a regular basis?
 One researcher found that sunscreen does not prevent skin cancer

 , although it does help prevent sunburn.
 And if you go to the Environmental Working Group's website,

-Getting some sun everyday helps us build up vitamin D levels, which in turn may help prevent all kinds of cancers — including skin cancers, so I don’t worry about short amounts of time in the sun.
-And while sun exposure has been shown to age us, I also find that if I am never in the sun, my skin doesn’t look very nice.
-(I do live in Oregon, and this has been known to happen for weeks on end.)
+Getting some sun everyday helps us build up vitamin D levels, which in turn may help prevent all kinds of cancers — including those of the skin — so I don’t worry about short amounts of time spent in the sun.
+And while sun exposure has been shown to age us, I also find that if I'm never in the sun, my skin doesn’t look very good.
+(I live in Oregon, where the sun can disappear for weeks on end.)

-So, when the sun in shining, how do we protect ourselves?
-For our family, I don’t worry about being in the sun for short amounts of time.
-We enjoy it and soak up vitamin D. For longer periods of time, I cover up my youngest — who has very pale skin — with light clothing and put a hat on her, so that her skin isn’t exposed to the sun’s glare.
-I do the same with my older daughter if it is especially hot, or we are out especially long.
-Only if we really need it will I bring out the sunscreen, and then I try to use a brand that is as natural as possible.
+So, when the sun is shining, how do we protect ourselves?
+For short periods of time, I enjoy it and soak up the vitamin D. For longer periods of time, I cover up my youngest — who has very pale skin — with light clothing and put a hat on her.
+I do the same with my older daughter if it is especially hot or if we're outside for an especially long period of time.
+Only if we really need it will I bring out the sunscreen, and then I try to use a brand that's as natural as possible.

-But have you ever thought about protecting your skin by what you eat?
-The fact is, what you eat may help you prevent sunburn and skin cancer most effectively!
-And this is true for your children as well.
-There is some amazing research on this topic!
-Here are seven foods that will help protect you from the sun’s glare.
+But have you ever thought about protecting your skin with what you eat?
+The fact is, what you eat may help you prevent sunburn and skin cancer most effectively.
+There is some amazing research on this topic.
+With that in mind, here are some foods that can help protect you from the sun’s glare.

 Tomatoes and watermelon

-Tomatoes contain high amounts of lycopene (especially when cooked).
+Tomatoes contain a lot of lycopene (especially when they're cooked).
 A study

-While I don’t know of a specific study about watermelon preventing sunburn, it is possible that it would have a similar sunburn protection aspect because of its high lycopene content.
+While I don’t know of a specific study about watermelon preventing sunburn, it's possible that it would have a similar sunburn protection quality because of its high lycopene content.

 What I love about this connection is that watermelon and tomatoes are at their peak during the sunniest periods of time.
 Coincidence?
 I don’t think so.